-The Petitioners argue, however, that the University's policy is not narrowly tailored because: (1) it has no time limits on its use of racial preferences; and (2) race-neutral alternatives can achieve the State's goals.
+The Petitioner argues, however, that the Law School's policy is not narrowly tailored because: (1) it has no time limits on its use of racial preferences; and (2) race-neutral alternatives can achieve the State's goals.
 These contentions are easily refuted.

-First, the Petitioners assert that the University's policy is not narrowly tailored because there are no time limits on its use of race in admissions decisions, as required by Adarand Constructors, Inc. v.
+First, the Petitioner asserts that Law School's policy is not narrowly tailored because there are no time limits on its use of race in admissions decisions, as required by Adarand Constructors, Inc. v.
 Pena, 515 U.S. 200 (1995).
-Petitioners' Br. at 42.
+Petitioner's Br. at 42.
 Although Adarand did state that a race-conscious program designed to remedy past discrimination must be limited so that it "will not last longer than the discriminatory effects it is designed to eliminate," this directive does not apply to an admissions program designed to facilitate Native American education.
 515 U.S. at 238.
 Congress has long abandoned its policy of terminating federal-tribal relationships and has recognized that treaty rights and rights arising from the trust responsibility are continuing obligations.
 See Minnesota v.
 Mille Lacs Band of Chippewa Indians, 526 U.S. 172 (1999) (Chippewa treaty-guaranteed off-reservation fishing rights survived later changes in federal policy).
 Therefore, in the context of Native American preferences, time limits are unnecessary.

-Second, both the Petitioners and the United States, as Amicus curiae, contend that the University's affirmative action policy is not narrowly tailored because race-neutral alternatives exist that could result in the enrollment of meaningful numbers of African-American, Hispanic and Native American students.
-Petitioners' Brief at 44.
+Second, both the Petitioner and the United States, as amicus curiae, contend that the Law School's affirmative action policy is not narrowly tailored because race-neutral alternatives exist that could result in the enrollment of meaningful numbers of African-American, Hispanic and Native American students.
+Petitioner's Brief at 44.
 In particular, the United States dedicates nearly its entire amicus brief to the contention that the University of Michigan could obtain a diverse student body by simply offering admission to the top 10% of graduating students at each high school.
-The accuracy of the United States' initial premise is questionable at best, however, see Catherine L. Horn & Stella M. Flores, Percent Plans in College Admissions: A Comparative Analysis of Three States' Experiences, The Civil Rights Project, Harvard University (2003), and will not permit most states to admit a meaningful number of Native American students.
+The accuracy of the United States' initial premise is questionable at best, see Catherine L. Horn & Stella M. Flores, Percent Plans in College Admissions: A Comparative Analysis of Three States' Experiences, The Civil Rights Project, Harvard University (2003), but even if one accepts this premise, the argument is easily dismissed.